-Field Required Type Description

-attribute_definition_id attribute_name attribute_description Yes Yes No integer A unique identifier for each Attribute. varchar(25A) short description of the Attribute.
-CLOB A complete description of the Attribute

-definition

-Field Required Type Description attribute_type_concept_id Yes integer Type defining what kind of Attribute Definition the record represents and how the syntax may be executed attribute_syntax No CLOB Syntax or code to operationalize the Attribute definition
+Field Required Type Description attribute_definition_id Yes integer A unique identifier for each Attribute. attribute_name Yes varchar(25A) short description of the Attribute. $attribute_description$ No CLOB A complete description of the Attribute definition $attribute_type_concept_id$ Yes integer Type defining what kind of Attribute Definition the record represents and how the syntax may be executed attribute_syntax No CLOB Syntax or code to operationalize the Attribute definition